-I’ve been recording my travels in my sketchbooks for years and years now.
+I’ve been recording my travels in my sketchbooks for over 20 years.
 One day I realized I had literally hundreds of drawings hidden away, and only a few close friends had ever seen them all.
-I run a small business as an illustrator and lettering artist, so it’s not like I don’t have a creative outlet.
+Since I draw pictures all day for a living, it’s not like I don’t have a creative outlet.
 But somehow my travel sketches just didn’t…fit…with the story I had been weaving through my other work.
 So thanks to some gentle prodding from my friend Mary-Alice, I finally decided it was time to start the next chapter.

 In my pack at all times are at least one sketchbook, a handful of pens, a small watercolor box, a container of water, and a big ol’ squirrel mop brush (which allows for both big washes and tiny details without switching brushes).
 There’s also a pencil in there, just in case, but I primarily draw straight-up in black pen.
 That way, I have to live with whatever mistakes I make (you’ll see some crossing out on this site!), and not worry so much about perfection.
-Drawing in pen also keeps me trained to work fast—a handy skill when you’re sketching on the road.
+Embracing imperfection also keeps me trained to work fast—a handy skill when you’re sketching on the road.

 That said, time is not unlimited—racing the clock is an occupational hazard of travel sketching.
 If I had superpowers, I’d just stop time, plonk myself down, and spend as many hours as it takes to draw everything that suits my fancy.
 But the reality is often that I have somewhere to be in an hour, or another hundred miles to drive before dark, or travel companions who are waiting for me to catch up.
 Or I’m in a not-so-great neighborhood, or it’s pouring rain, or it’s below freezing and my hand feels like it’s going to fall off.
 So I also carry a camera with me on my travels—usually my trusty Canon 7D, although my phone works in a pinch—in case I need to fill in the gaps or add color later.